nilbeleth/sample-project/README.md

 ## Features

- * General direcotry structure common to C++ projects
+ * General directory structure common to C++ projects
  * Modern, simple CMake build scripts, divided into several components for readability
  * Sane and simple targets for most basic build actions or more advanced for supplemental code analysis
  * Integration tests via **TODO**